Rick Fox Net Worth

 As 2019 rolled on, Fox was threatened with a lawsuit that would oust him as a general partner of Echo Fox.
 The lawsuit alleged that Rick Fox was acting against the best interest of the company, several of the company's high-ranking executives and partners signed the letter informing Fox of the lawsuit.
 In response, Fox filed his own lawsuit against Raizada and another partner, alleging that they had committed fraud, breach of contract, and conspiracy.
 In the end, Fox was the one who departed from the eSports team.

-Relationships: Fox's first child was to Kari Hillsman in 1994, a woman whom he dated while playing for the Celtics.
+Fox's welcomed his in 1994, born to girlfriend Kari Hillsman, a woman whom he dated while playing for the Celtics.
 In 1999, Rick married actress Vanessa Williams.
 One year later, they had a child together.
 In 2004, Fox filed for divorce from Williams.
 In 2009, Rick started dating Eliza Dushku, although the relationship ended in 2014.

 |Net Worth:||$20 Million|